 From this point on, the ingredients will separate sometimes, which is also normal, but you are looking now for a gel stage phase.
 From time to time use your spatula to mix the entire quantity of soap.

 So how do you know when your soap is ready?
 For a trained eye, it’s ready when everything becomes a very thick gel-paste actually, but it is easier to use some pH test strips just to be sure.
-The soaps are alkaline which means that the pH can vary between 8 and 11; if it’s higher you should let it cook for a little bit more – otherwise it will be too harsh with your skin which.
+The soaps are alkaline which means that the pH can vary between 8 and 11; if it’s higher you should let it cook for a little bit more – otherwise, it will be too harsh on your skin.
 This happens when ingredients didn’t have enough time to fully react.
 It is actually easier with the strips because they will show you the exact stage of your soap and if the reaction between the lye and the oils is complete.

 For this process, the essential oils will be used after you remove the pot from the heat.